 CAP/DA and CAP/Choice are both available to North Carolina residents who are at least 18 years of age and have a physical or mental disability that results in a need for the level of care typically found in nursing homes or intermediate care facilities.

 These waivers are intended for low income families and as such, persons must meet the eligibility requirements for North Carolina Medicaid.
 NC considers both the applicant's income and assets.

-Applicants will qualify automatically if their monthly income is less than approximately $950.
-For married applicants with both spouses applying, that limit is approximately $1,300 / month.
+Applicants will qualify automatically if their monthly income is less than approximately $958.
+For married applicants with both spouses applying, that limit is approximately $1,293 / month.
 Applicants with higher incomes may also qualify if their cost of care (using Medicaid's rates) exceeds their income.
 These individuals are referred to as being Medically Needy instead of Categorically Needy.

 Another option for persons whose incomes are over the limits is to allocate excess income into a pooled income trust.
 This will effectively lower their considered income to a Medicaid eligible level.
-Persons interested in this option will want to speak with a Medicaid planning professional.
+Another option, should a spouse not be seeking Medicaid assistance, is to transfer some joint income to the non-applicant.
+Persons interested in either of these options will want to speak with a Medicaid planning professional.

 Individual applicants are allowed up to $2,000 in countable resources and married couples applying up to $3,000.
-Married couples with one spouse applying are given a considerably higher limit of $115,920.
+Married couples with one spouse applying are given a considerably higher limit of $117,240.
 When determining "countable resources" there are several considerations.
 Asset transfers as far back as 60 months are considered.
 One's home is not a countable resource provided the applicant or their spouse lives there or intends on returning to live there.
-The value of their home and real estate must be less than $536,000.
+The value of their home and real estate must be less than $543,000.
 There are other assets which are not counted including a vehicle, burial plot and final expense insurance policies.

 As with incomes, potential Medicaid applicants that are concerned about their assets being over the limit should contact a Medicaid planner to ensure they qualify.
 Read more.

 Services available to CAP/DA and CAP/Choice beneficiaries are selected individually with the objective of enabling them to live or return to living outside of a nursing home environment.
-These can include any of the following:
+These can include any of the following.